TissUUmaps/TissUUmaps-docs/_sources/docs/starting/projects.rst.txt

                 ]
             },
             "ExpectedRadios": {
-                "description": "Radio button state and checkbox state for settings in a marker tab", "type": "object",
+                "description": "Radio button state and checkbox state for settings in a marker tab.
+Required properties are shown in **bold** text.", "type": "object",
                 "properties": {
                     "cb_col": {